SohanPanda22/Frontend-/backend/POSTMAN_MANUAL_REQUESTS.md

 3. **Variables:** Use `{{variableName}}` syntax in URLs
 4. **Environment:** Make sure correct environment is selected
 5. **Order:** Follow the testing order for dependencies
+6. **OTP Testing:** Check server console logs for OTP codes

+---

+## 🔧 OTP Troubleshooting

+### OTP Not Received?
+- Check server console logs for: `SMS (not sent - Twilio not configured): Your SafeStay Hub verification code is: XXXXXX`
+- The OTP will be visible in the logs if Twilio credentials are not configured
+- OTP is valid for **10 minutes only**

+### Invalid OTP Error?
+- Make sure you're using the latest OTP from server logs
+- Check OTP hasn't expired (10 minutes)
+- Use the **Resend OTP** request to get a new code

+### Account Not Activating?
+- Make sure you completed the **Verify OTP** step
+- Check the response shows `"success": true`
+- Token should be returned in the verify-otp response

+### Cannot Login?
+- New accounts must verify OTP before login
+- Use **Verify OTP** request first, then you can login
+- Or use the token directly from verify-otp response

 ---